ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 <cite>— <a href="https://en.wikipedia.org/wiki/Anarcha-feminism">Anarcha-feminism, Wikipedia</a></cite>
 </blockquote>

-Anarchy, at least the way I find useful thinking of it, is the belief that the people collectively best govern themselves and best represent their interests especially as a group.
+What I find best to take from anarchy is the belief that the people, collectively as a group, best govern themselves.
+That is to say, representation removes political power from the group, where representatives increasingly disparage workers' interests.
+A law created and maintained by the people.
+This is contrary to the Westernized democratic fear that the people must be protected from themselves, i.e., "mob rule," or "the tyranny of the majority."
 To quote Peter Kropotkin:

 <blockquote>
 In the animal world we have seen that the vast majority of species live in societies,